The Quiet Girl: Plot

 In the summer of 1981, nine-year-old Cáit is one of many siblings, living with her impoverished and neglectful parents in rural Ireland.
 She struggles to fit in at school, including an incident where she feels ashamed when a cup of milk spills onto her lap.
 With her mother pregnant again, they decide to send their quiet daughter away to live with middle-aged distant cousin Eibhlín Cinnsealach (Kinsella) and her husband Seán.

 When Cáit arrives, Eibhlín immediately welcomes her into the Cinnsealach home, showing her love and teaching her how to do chores around the house and farm.
 She shows Cáit a well on the property, warning that it is deep and advising caution when retrieving water from it.

 Eibhlín places Cáit in a spare bedroom, where she later fears an adult entering the room and eventually wets the bed.
-As Cáit's luggage was left behind in the car, Eibhlín initially dresses her in boys' clothes found in the wardrobe.
+As Cáit's luggage was left behind in the car, Eibhlín initially dresses her in their late boy's clothes found in the wardrobe.
 Later, she buys Cáit new girls' clothes.

 Seán is withdrawn and initially acts coldly towards his foster daughter.
-One day when Eibhlín is away, Cáit accompanies Seán to the far side of the farm, where he cleans the milking parlour.
+One day when Eibhlín is away, Cáit accompanies him to the far side of the farm, where he cleans the milking parlour.
 While he is occupied, Cáit wanders off.
 When Seán notices her absence, he panics and searches for her on the property.

-After finding her, he scolds her and orders her never to wander off again.
-Frightened by his sudden bout of anger, Cáit runs back to the house.
+After finding Cáit, Seán scolds her and orders her never to wander off again.
+Frightened by his sudden bout of anger, she runs back to the house.
 Seán expresses remorse and begins to make an effort to bond with Cáit.
 He encourages her to run to fetch the mail, turning it into a pleasant ritual, and praises her speed.
-Slowly, she opens up to Seán, and the two become close.
+Slowly, Cáit opens up to Seán, and they become close.